richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_basics.md

 ## Length

-- This return the length of the list, map or string, for example:
+- This returns the length of the list, map or string, for example:

 ```
 length(["blue","red","green"])
 3
 ```

-# Toset
+## Toset

 - This function converts values to strings and removes duplicates.
 - It sorts alphabetically and number strings are returned 1st.